Illinois sophomore Tevian Jones enters transfer portal

-CHAMPAIGN — Illinois sophomore forward Tevian Jones has entered the transfer portal.
+CHAMPAIGN — University of Ilinois sophomore forward Tevian Jones has entered the transfer portal.

 The news was first reported by Brendan Quinn of The Athletic.
 The Herald & Review confirmed that report.